 Scientific evidence equals repeatability.
 Consequently, anything that science can potentially understand and explain must possess a repeatable nature.

-๐จโ๐ Astronauts seem to have an insight into this through their own meaningful experience.
-And because science cannot explain their experience, almosts nobody today knows about it, despite decades of attempts by astronauts to inform the public about it.
+Astronauts, often scientists themselves, are believing in something that is virtually impossible to describe.
+And because science cannot explain their meaningful experience, almost nobody today knows about it, despite decades of attempts by astronauts to inform the public about their experience.

 First we should understand why we don't already know of this profound experience, despite decades of astronaut reports.